open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

    To solve it first remove the unused packages using `sudo apt-get autoremove`.
 Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

-4. If you see "no_db_found" when trying to access <http://localhost:3000>:
+4. If you see "no_db_found" when trying to access <http://localhost:3100>:
-At this early stage, the simple solution would be using `vagrant destroy dev` to delete the current machine, then use `vagrant up dev` to rebuild it.
+At this early stage, the simple solution would be using `vagrant destroy prod` to delete the current machine, then use `vagrant up prod` to rebuild it.

-5. If the command `vagrant up dev` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).
+5. If the command `vagrant up prod` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

 6. On Windows, if you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command`.
 Try to add the following path variable to your system variables under Advanced Settings: `%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`